Justyuanz/Justyuanz/README.md

-# 👋 Heyaa, I'm Yuan
+# 👋 Heya, I'm Yuan

 I'm currently a student at **Hive Helsinki**, diving deep into low-level programming with C.